firesidefiction/firesidefiction.github.io/_drafts/2018-04-17-one-for-sorrow-two-for-joy.md

 Then where do they go?
 What do the crows do with the children?

 Did it matter?
-The children were already dad.
+The children were already dead.
 Nothing could bring them back.
 It wasn't her job to provide answers.
 The crows were not kind.
 Nor were they cruel.
 They only made sure nothing was left behind.

 Today's child wasn't even a child.
 It was a bundle of blood-soaked rags left on her doorstep, wrapped tight in swaddled blankets.
 A miscarriage then, or perhaps an abortion.
 She never knew which, nor did she seek out the truth.
 That wasn't her job.